Dynamic reconfiguration for malleable applications using RMA: Conclusions

 \section{Conclusions}

-This paper extends MaM with six new data redistribution methods —two blocking and four background— based on the RMA communication model and the \textit{Threading} or \textit{Wait Drains} strategies.
+This paper extends MaM with six new data redistribution methods: two blocking and four executed as a background task.
+All of them are based on the one-sided communication model and employ the \textit{Threading} or \textit{Wait Drains} strategies.
 These enhancements enable background redistribution, allowing applications to continue running without active participation from \textit{sources}.

-The experiments show that combining one-sided communication methods with the \textit{Wait Drains} strategy enables efficient background data redistribution with minimal impact on iteration cost.
-However, due to the high overhead of window creation, these methods do not yet outperform the collective approach, a limitation to be addressed in future work.
-Additionally, applying \textit{Wait Drains} to the non-blocking collective method ensures proper synchronization but increases overall redistribution cost.
+The primary motivation for the one-sided design was to allow the \textit{sources} to continue iterating without actively participating in the redistribution.
+However, the experiments show that these methods do not outperform the collective approach, even when using asynchronous techniques.
+The main reason is the high overhead associated with memory-window creation, a limitation that will be addressed in future work.
+On the positive side, the one-sided approach does not interfere with the application execution while a background redistribution is in progress.
+In summary, one-sided communication does not impact application performance during background resizing, but introduces a substantial initialization cost.

-Future work will focus on reducing the cost of memory window creation, improving the \textit{Wait Drains} strategy to avoid extra iterations, and minimizing communication volume in the \textit{Merge} method by allowing \textit{sources} and \textit{drains} to retain more data locally.
+Future work will focus on reducing the cost of memory–window initialization.
+One approach is to create a single dynamic window in each \textit{source}, to which all memory that must be communicated is attached.
+Additionally, the communication volume for the \textit{Merge} method will be minimized by allowing \textit{sources} and \textit{drains} to retain as much data locally as possible.
+Addressing these challenges will mitigate the dominant cost of data redistribution during reconfigurations and, consequently, reduce DRM costs.